 1. The Site Where It Was Built

 If you’d go back in time to 1905 on the site of what is now the House of Free Press, you’d find a horse racing track.
-The track was built by Romania’s King Carol I and was a main entertainment point.
+The track was built by Romania’s King Carol I and was the main entertainment point.

 Then under the communist regime, a third of the track was removed in 1950 when the first wing of the building was built.
 The whole racetrack was closed in 1960, by an order of Gheorghe Gheorghiu-Dej who was governing Romania at the time.